Ozone-depleting substances - ODS - (Controlled Substances)

 Country restrictions:

-An ODS licence will not be issued in cases of import of certain substance groups from certain countries as a consequence of an exclusion defined in the Regulation: the Regulation under Article 20 (1) prohibits the import of ODS and of products and equipment containing or relying on ODS from any country not party to the Montreal Protocol.
+The ODS Regulation under Article 19 prohibits the import and export of ODS listed in Annex I and of products and equipment containing those substances or whose functioning relies upon those substances from any country not party to the Montreal Protocol.

 Q4.
 Is the licensing intended to restrict the quantity or value of imports, and if not, what are its purposes?
 Have alternative methods of accomplishing the purposes been considered and if so which?
 Why have they not been adopted?